polarbeargo/CarND-Behavior-Cloning/writeup_template.md

 My convolutional neural network architecture was inspired by NVIDIA's End to End Learning for Self-Driving Cars paper.
 The original Nvidia has a tenserflow version, I transfered it into Keras environment.
 The main difference between my model and the NVIDIA mode is than I did use drpout layers.
 My model consists of a convolution neural network with 3x3 filter sizes and 5 convolutional layers each one has 24 to 64 filters, strid of 2 or 1 and 5 fully connected layers(`model.py` line [70 to 83](model.py#L70-L83) ).
 There are 2,712,951 total/trainable parameters came out of this model.
 The 5 convolutional layer shrink down layer by layer, because I am using the 'valid' padding, until it reach 64 then flatten the 64 layers down, get 64x1x33 = 2112 connectors.
 Then follow by 5 fully connected layers.
 The first dense layer has 1164 connectors, therefore, between flatten layer and dense_1 layer has 2112x1164+1164 = 2459532 connections.

-The model includes RELU layers to introduce nonlinearity (code line 70-81), and the data is normalized in the model using a Keras lambda layer, a lambda layer is a convenient way to parallelize image normalization.
+The model includes RELU layers to introduce nonlinearity (`model.py` line [70 to 81](model.py#L70-L81) ), and the data is normalized in the model using a Keras lambda layer, a lambda layer is a convenient way to parallelize image normalization.
 The lambda layer will also ensure that the model will normalize input images when making predictions in drive.py.
-And divide the pixel by 127.5 which gave a much better result than divide by 255 from try and error steps then minus 1, yield new value between (-1 to 1) (code line 68).
+And divide the pixel by 127.5 which gave a much better result than divide by 255 from try and error steps then minus 1, yield new value between (-1 to 1) (`model.py` line [68](model.py#L68) ).
 <img src="./examples/nVidia_model.png?raw=true" width="600px">

 ```sh